isomerpages/sndgo-careers/_tech-careers/5a-overview.md

 ### **Sensors & Internet of Things**

-Sensing Singapore and connecting citizens to make a meaningful difference drives our solutions.
-Harness the trillions of possibilities Sensors and IoT can bring about, across anything and everything from Smart homes and gardens, to large-scale assisted living ecosystems and community wellness enablers.
+Harness the many possibilities Sensors and the Internet of Things (SIOT) can bring about, across anything and everything from Smart homes and gardens, to large-scale assisted living ecosystems and community wellness enablers.

+Our SIOT solutions help to improve efficiency, efficacy, and innovation of public service and public service officers in performing city operations and delivering citizen-centric services.
+We empower our engineers to take charge of the end-to-end engineering process while providing the resources to build, architect and deploy products and digital services.

+On our team, you’ll work on meaningful projects that impact the nation.
+For instance, we’ve already innovated and prototyped SIOT solutions to meet the needs of diverse groups – from the elderly (IoT Panic Alert Button) to people with special needs (assistive technology such as eCanvas) to the general populace (TraceTogether Tokens for contact tracing).
+There’s much more to come.

 ### **Hear from our tech talents**